a season in space

 Eric Jacobsen conducts all five concerts celebrating flight in music on the 50th anniversary of the moon landings

-GOOD SEATS AVAILABLE - SUBSCRIPTIONS AND FAMILY PACKS!
+GOOD SEATS AVAILABLE - AND FAMILY PACKS make the symphony affordable for everyone!

 Need info?
 Write to Mark at email@example.com to request a brochure.

 Payments by check may also be mailed to 446 University Avenue, Bridgeport 06604.
-Subscription prices remain unchanged from last season!
-Please remember to add $3 per seat (per concert) to your check to cover ticketing charges.
+Please remember to add $3 per seat (per concert) to your check to cover ticketing charges!

 saturday march 16, 2019

 Spring is here -- and so is Stravinsky's Rite of Spring!
 Johann Strauss's Beautiful Blue Danube leads off this concert, and the Fairfield County Children's Choir will join us for Vivaldi's beautiful Gloria.
-Special guest Keir Dullea, star of 2001: A Space Odyssey will join us to introduce The Beautiful Blue Danube (a piece forever linked with the film) and a special arrangement of the 1962 sci-fi rock classic Telstar.
+Special guest Keir Dullea, star of 2001: A Space Odyssey will join us to introduce The Beautiful Blue Danube (a piece forever linked with the film), and we’ve got some surprises in store.

 saturday april 13, 2019

 The season closes with The Planets -- all seven of them!
-One of the greatest violinists of our time, Gil Shaham, will be with us to perform David Bruce's Fragile Light.
+One of the greatest violinists of our time, Gil Shaham, will be with us to perform the Beethoven Violin Concerto.
 Said the Chicago Tribune: "The Illinois-born, Israel-bred violinist could give Jascha [Heifetz] a close race in the razzle-dazzle department."
 Don't miss this show!

 students and families